 If you dislike commercial fabric softeners, white distilled vinegar can be used instead to help soften the clothes.

-The white vinegar should be added to the fabric softener dispenser so it will be added during the rinse cycle.
-Fill the fabric softener cup to the top level.
-The vinegar helps to remove any detergent and soil that is clinging to clothes so it rinses away cleanly leaving your clothes clean and soft.
+The white distilled vinegar should be added to the fabric softener dispenser so it will be added during the rinse cycle.
+Fill the fabric softener cup to the top level with the white vinegar.
+The vinegar helps to remove any detergent and soil that is clinging to clothes so it rinses away cleanly leaving your clothes feeling soft and clean.
+There will be no vinegar odor clinging to the fabric.

-I Have Tough Odors.
-Can I Use Ammonia In A High Efficiency Washer?
+I Have Tough Laundry Odors.
+Can I use Ammonia in a High Efficiency Washer?

-Some smelly clothes like those of hog farmers, an encounter with a skunk or even some cat urine require some strong ammonia to remove the odors.
+Some smelly clothes like those of hog farmers, after an encounter with a skunk or even some cat urine require the use of strong ammonia to remove the odors.

 NEVER MIX CHLORINE BLEACH AND AMMONIA.
 Combining the two creates TOXIC FUMES that are deadly.